 Everyone has their own methods of dealing with stress.
 What are some positive methods that work for you?
 Do share with us!

 If you are keen to join BCS as a volunteer, do contact us through our online signup form.
-Bethesda Care & Counselling Services Centre is located at 300 Bedok North Avenue 3.
+Bethesda Care Services is located at 300 Bedok North Avenue 3.
 For more information, please visit our website or our Facebook page.